Post-Baccalaureate Certificate in History

-Our Graduate Certificate in History is ideally suited for:
+Our post-baccalaureate certificate in history is ideally suited for:

 - Texas high school teachers who have an MA in a field other than history and want to teach history in the dual credit classroom.